About Me

 Outreach

 Outreach: At UNM, I am a Volunteer Telescope Operator for some of the Campus Observatory's Friday night open houses.
+I have also judged high school and undergraduate research projects, and given outreach talks to local elementary students and at Space Center Houston during graduate school.
 While at UofA, I worked as a Planetarium Operator and Science Center Interpreter at the Flandrau Science Center and Planetarium, the only planetarium in Southern Arizona.
-I also volunteered as a NASA Partner Eclipse Ambassador to increase awareness for the October 2023 and April 2024 solar eclipses.

-Equity & Inclusion: I was elected as Web Technology Officer and GPSA Rep for the Physics and Astronomy Graduate Student Association at UNM.
-In these roles, I am working to revamp the GSA website to make it more accessible and attravtive to prospective students and respresenting my department's needs and interests in the university-wide Graduate and Professional Student Association.
-For my final two years at UofA, I was a peer leader for the TIMESTEP program, sitting on panels to share my experiences and promote diversity and inclusion in astrophysics.
+Diversity, Equity, & Inclusion: I've been involved in leadership roles in our Physics and Astronomy Graduate Student Association and Women in Physics, Astronomy, and Optics.
+I am the current Meeting Manager for WiPAO and the current GSA Co-President.
+During my final two years at UofA, I was a peer leader for the TIMESTEP program, sitting on panels to share my experiences and promote diversity and inclusion in astrophysics.

 Contact